brigitte-bigi/Whakerexa/README.md

 - Added variable 'border-radius' in wexa.css
 - Modified details/summary to act and look like buttons
 - The "rise-panel/accordion" is deprecated (HTML-3), use HTML-5 details/summary instead
+- Added modal dialogs to show an alert message: info, success, warning, error, tips, question (under-construction)

 ## to do:

 - documentation of layouts
 - in layout: horizontal cards
-- add dialogs: information, warning, error, question.